-Database Performance Monitor integrates directly with Slack and Grafana, allowing you to view any chart or metric outside of the DPM webapp.
+SolarWinds Database Performance Monitor integrates directly with Slack and Grafana, allowing you to view any chart or metric outside of our web application.

-DPM provides a Slack App which allows you to access DPM data within Slack, using slash commands.
+SolarWinds DPM Slack App allows you to access database performance data within Slack, using slash commands.
 This includes the ability to choose the environment, hosts, and time frame, as well as set persistent options (context) to be used repeatedly with your slash commands.

 Alternatively just click

 When completed you will see a success screen - the app is now ready to be used in any channel, and by any user, within your Slack team/workspace that you authorized.

 Once you have installed the App, try this command:

 /swidpm chart os-cpu-utilization

 You should see a chart of CPU utilization for all of your hosts in one of your environments.
 (If not, you’ll need to specify an environment; skip to the “Options” section, below.)